← All insights

 How long does it take to implement AI automation for a small business?

-Discovery takes about a week.
+Discovery takes 1–2 weeks.
 Implementation takes 2–6 weeks depending on the complexity of the build.
 A simple single-process automation can be live within 2–3 weeks of starting the build.
 More complex multi-system integrations take 4–6 weeks.
-You'll know the exact timeline after Discovery.
+You'll know the exact timeline after Discovery, before you commit to anything.

 What's the difference between an AI consultant and a software developer?

 A software developer builds code.
 An AI automation consultant understands business operations and builds solutions that solve specific operational problems using a combination of AI tools, APIs, and custom code.
-The key difference is operational understanding — knowing which processes to automate, in what order, and what the realistic return will be.
+The key difference is operational understanding — knowing which processes to automate, in what order, and what realistic returns look like.
+A developer with no operational experience can build what you ask for.
+A consultant who's run a business can tell you what to ask for in the first place.

-Book a free 30-minute call.
-No pitch, no pressure.
-I'll ask about your operation and tell you whether there's something worth automating.
+Book a free 30-minute readiness call.
+I'll ask about your operation and tell you honestly whether automation makes sense — or whether there's groundwork to do first.
+No pitch, no pressure, no follow-up sequences.

 Related reading